Vectorized/solady/docs/utils/libclone.md

     returns (bytes memory c)
 ```

-Returns the initialization code hash of the clone of `implementation`
+Returns the initialization code of the clone of `implementation`
 using immutable arguments encoded in `args`.

 ### initCodeHash(address,bytes)